Catalytic Quantum Error Correction: Theory, Efficient Catalyst Preparation, and Numerical Benchmarks: Theoretical Framework

 \textbf{Step~0 (Catalyst construction).} Construct a full-rank catalyst $c$ with $\mathcal{D}(c) \supseteq \mathcal{D}(\rho_0)$, following the construction of Proposition~S.23 in Ref.~\cite{Shiraishi2024}:

 where $n_\mathrm{cat}$ is the number of catalytic branches, $\tau_{n_\mathrm{cat}-k} = \mathrm{Tr}_{1,\ldots,k}[\sigma_{n_\mathrm{cat}}]$ is the reduced state, and $R$ is a register system of dimension $n_\mathrm{cat}$.
 The apparent circularity is resolved by the constructive proof of Ref.~\cite{Shiraishi2024}: two-level catalysts $c_i$ are first constructed from $\mu_i$ copies via non-catalytic covariant operations, then composed into the full catalyst via Theorem~S.10.
 The catalyst dimension is $\dim(c) = n_\mathrm{cat} \cdot d^{n_\mathrm{cat}-1} \cdot n_\mathrm{cat}$, which grows exponentially.
 In our variational implementation (Sec.~\ref{sec:minimal_circuit}), we use a simplified catalyst of dimension $d_C = 2^{n_C}$ with $n_C = n_S$ qubits.
 This gap is fundamental: the variational circuit searches for a high-fidelity covariant transformation within a restricted ansatz, validating theoretical predictions but not implementing the full constructive proof.
 Efficient catalyst preparation strategies that dramatically reduce the required resources are developed in Sec.~\ref{sec:catalyst_prep}.
+Equation~\eqref{eq:catalyst} defines the formal protocol; in practice, we replace it with the DD+Twirl+Swap~Test pipeline (Sec.~\ref{sec:pipeline}) for catalyst preparation and the variational circuit (Sec.~\ref{sec:minimal_circuit}) for the recovery step.

 \textbf{Step~1 (Mode verification).} Compute $\mathcal{D}(\rho_\mathrm{noisy})$ and verify $\mathcal{C}(\rho_0) \subseteq \mathcal{C}(\rho_\mathrm{noisy})$.
 In our numerical implementation, a mode $\Delta_{ij}$ is considered present if $|\rho_{ij}| > \epsilon_\mathrm{mode}$ with threshold $\epsilon_\mathrm{mode} = 10^{-14}$, chosen to be two orders of magnitude above 64-bit machine epsilon.
 For partial dephasing $\rho_{ij} \to \rho_{ij} e^{-\gamma|\Delta_{ij}|}$ with $\gamma < \infty$, all modes survive: $\mathcal{D}(\rho_\mathrm{noisy}) = \mathcal{D}(\rho_0)$.
 For complete dephasing ($\gamma = \infty$), $\mathcal{D}(\rho_\mathrm{noisy}) = \emptyset$ and recovery is impossible.